oxtopus/shipmate/README.md

 the format `$REV-SUFFIX`, where `SUFFIX` is a translation of the path to use dashes instead of slashes, e.g. `debian-jessie-clang` or `ubuntu-14.04-gcc` citing the example above.

+If you don't want to build everything, use the `-prefix` command-line option.

 License
 -------